getwilds/wilds-docker-library/gatk/README.md

 - Installation through Conda to ensure properly built binaries
 - Pinned versions for reproducibility
 - Minimal installation with only required dependencies
-- Samtools built from source with appropriate security considerations

 ### Security Scanning and CVEs